For daily wit & wisdom, sign up for the Almanac newsletter.

 Walking amid the trees is a heavenly experience in itself.
 I love the fresh scent of pine, spruce, cypress, cedar, and fir.

-My favorite Christmas tree for decorating indoors is the Fraser fir (Abies fraseri) with that classic Christmas tree fragrance plus great branches for ornaments.
+My favorite Christmas tree for indoor decorating is the Fraser fir (Abies fraseri) with that classic fragrance plus great branches for ornaments.

 These trees around us do so much work, storing carbon dioxide and emitting fresh oxygen.
 Christmas trees also stabilize soil, protect water supplies, and provide refuge for wildlife while creating scenic green belts.
 They have a positive impact on the environment that you can feel good about.

 Often, Christmas trees are grown on soil that doesn’t support other crops.
 In fact, Christmas tree farms virtually eliminate the harvesting of trees in the wild, which can deplete valuable forests.